 Ellis Island Review

 Please note that due to damage from Hurricane Sandy, Ellis Island is closed until further notice.
-The Statue of Liberty is set to reopen on July 4, 2013.
+The Statue of Liberty reopened in summer 2013.
 Please check the websites for the latest information.

 Between 1892 and 1924 approximately 12 million men, women, and children first set foot on US soil at the Ellis Island federal immigration facility.
 By the time the facility closed in 1954, it had processed ancestors of more than 40% of Americans living today.
 The island's main building, now a national monument, reopened in 1990 as the Ellis Island Immigration Museum, which is divided into four major exhibit areas with numerous galleries containing artifacts, photographs, and taped oral histories.
 The centerpiece of the museum is the white-tile Registry Room (also known as the Great Hall).
 It feels dignified and cavernous today, but photographs show that it took on a multitude of configurations through the years, always packed with humanity.
 While you're there, take a look out the Registry Room's tall, arched windows and try to imagine what passed through immigrants' minds as they viewed Lower Manhattan's skyline to one side and the Statue of Liberty to the other.

 Because there's so much to take in, it's a good idea to make use of the museum's interpretive tools.
 Check at the visitor desk for free film tickets, ranger tour times, and special programs.
 The audio tour is worth its $8 price: it takes you through the exhibits, providing thorough, engaging commentary interspersed with recordings of immigrants themselves recalling their experiences.